 Part of VMware Inc.'s vStorage offering, Storage VMotion can move the virtual disk files of a running virtual machine, from one data store to another, with zero downtime for the virtual machine or end users.
 These data store are on different storage area networks (SANs) or on the local storage of an ESX Server.
-VMware's
+VMware's virtual machine storage migration does this while maintaining full data integrity.
+Additionally, the guest VMs can be running any guest operating system and the virtual machine file system (VMFS) that is moved can be stored on any type of supported ESX Server storage (such as Fibre Channel SAN, iSCSI SAN, Network File System, or local ESX server storage).

 @ REG The uses and benefits of Storage VMotion